lacravate/git-patch-patch/README.md

 `git branch -D work_branch`).
 And there's a ludicrous amount of spec's to ensure the script does what it says it does.

+## TODO
+- use cherry-pick instead of making a new commit when no modification was made
+- checkout -b new_branch to a specific commit to reduce the amount of reviewed commits
+- add path delimiter to review history only on a subset of the repo' file, again to reduce the amount of reviewed commits
+- have an idea when i'll do all the above-mentionned

 Copyright
 ---------